-The Arizona Commerce Authority's highest priority is to utilize BEAD Program funds to provide affordable, reliable, and scalable broadband infrastructure to every Unserved and Underserved Location in Arizona, followed by equipping eligible CAIs lacking symmetrical gigabit access.
-Based on the results of the
+The ACA's highest priority is to utilize BEAD Program funds to provide affordable, reliable, and scalable broadband infrastructure to every Unserved and Underserved Location in Arizona, followed by equipping eligible CAIs lacking symmetrical gigabit access.
+Based on the BEAD RPN, the Arizona Commerce Authority is not planning to allocate any funding to non-deployment activities.